 Our monthly potluck dinners are held in June, July and August.
-Specific dates will be determined later based on COVID-19 guidelines.
+Specific dates TBD and advertised.

 Our annual fundraiser is an October dinner at the high school which is open to Yarmouth residents, friends and the surrounding community.
-We will determine whether to go forward with the dinner in 2021 as the season progresses based on up-to-date COVID-19 guidelines.
-Volunteer hours at the dinner cannot be used to fulfill service hour requirements, but we need lots of help to make it happen.
+We will determine whether to go forward with the dinner in 2022 as the season progresses based on up-to-date COVID -19 guidelines.
+Volunteer hours at the dinner cannot be used to fulfill service hour requirements.

 - Please close and latch the gate when you enter and exit the fenced garden areas.